PR1EN10: Menu-program

 • Starter code also has the prototypes of the first two functions that you need to create during the first part of the task.

-• All the numbers in the matrix must be randomly generated and from 0 – 99.
+• All the numbers in the matrix must be randomly generated and be in range of 0 – 99.

 • All actions must be repeatable without exiting the program.